 Port Hardy is the staging area for the North Coast Trail.
 Accommodations in town are limited and book up quickly in the high season.
 Reservations are recommended.

 We study the weather before our trip using a few different resources.
-On trip we check weather channels daily with a marine VHF radio.
+On trip we check the weather daily with our satellite messenger.
 You will be hiking in a temperate marine climate.
 Be prepared for all kinds of weather!

 There is only one significant tide problem along the North Coast Coast Trail involving a rocky cliff cut-off.
 It is always easier to hike any beach section on low tide.
 Plan accordingly by carrying tide tables and know how to use them.
 We use Cape Scott (#8790) tide tables.